ooz/blog/2018/upgrading-to-ubuntu-1804.md

 * Use `gnome-tweaks` to hide desktop icons (category by category, hiding all at once resets the wallpaper as well!)
 * Backup wineprefix under `~/.wine`, let wine 3.0 initialize the default wineprefix again, e.g. by executing `winecfg`.
 Then copy relevant programs back into the wineprefix

+Update: previously it was needed to adapt the Gnome configuration in regards to top/bottom panels.
+If this features ever surfaces again:

+1. Install `dconf-editor`
+2. Go to entry `org > gnome > gnome-panel > layout`
+3. For  key `toplevel-id-list` remove `'bottom-panel'` from list